 Prickly alert >>> I break it up into smaller 2-gram doses per day, because about 15 minutes after taking it, it gives you the same feeling as that tingly hot niacin flush.

 The more beta-alanine you take at once, the more intense that prickly sensation is…so I keep it at a tolerable level for me with 2-gram doses.

 Also know that its performance-enhancing effect will gradually become stronger over the first few weeks of taking it, because it takes 4 weeks or so for it to be fully effective.

 I want to point out a thing or two sports science research has found about caffeine, carbohydrates, & water/sports drinks that you may not be aware of.

 My 2¢ take/guess on how each of these can potentially boost our workout performance is:

-Caffeine — I drink coffee before I work out since I train in the early part of the morning.
-I’m certain it gives my workouts an extra kick.
+Caffeine — I used to drink a cup of coffee before I worked out since I train in the early part of the morning.
+I’m certain it gave my workouts an extra kick.

 Carbohydrates — I’d heard/read that a few ounces of a “simple sugar” carb like a piece of fruit before the workout helps, so I do that too…taking it along with a small (2 tablespoons) bit of whey powder.

 Water/Sports Drinks — My guess is that we simply train better when we’re fully hydrated, and the inclusion of the sports drinks here must have something to do with their electrolytes they provide.